TopShelfCraft/SuperSort/README.md

 ### I triple-checked.
 It's a bug.

 Well, alright.
-Please open a GitHub Issue, submit a PR to the `3.x.dev` branch, or just email me to let me know.
+Please open a GitHub Issue, or submit a PR to the `4.x.dev` branch.

 * * *